Sky broadband offers competitive pricing, an excellent customer service record, and a home phone line included on all plans.

 Call plans

 Winner: Sky.
-A home phone line is included on all plans at no extra cost, call plans are cheaper, and out-of-allowance call charges are lower too.
+A home phone line is included on all plans at no extra cost, and out-of-allowance call charges are lower too.

 All Sky broadband plans come with a home phone line included as standard, with calls available on a pay-as-you-go basis at no extra monthly cost.
 EE charges £5 per month just to add a phone line - meaning Sky customers are already £60 per year better off before making a single call.

-Inclusive call plans are also cheaper with Sky.
-Unlimited anytime UK calls cost £17 per month, compared to £18 per month with EE.
-Sky also offers an evening and weekend calls option at £8 per month - EE has no equivalent.
+Inclusive call plans are similarly priced.
+Unlimited anytime UK calls cost £18 per month with both Sky and EE.
+Sky also offers an evening and weekend calls option at £9 per month - EE has no equivalent.

 | Sky | EE | |